Local environmental agreements' contribution to sustainable land and transport development

 The government has decided to merge the urban environment agreements with the urban development agreements, and the new agreement will be hot springs.
 In this project we will be able to follow the development of the urban environment agreements that have already been established, and the development of the new urban road signs that are now being negotiated in the Stavanger area / Nordjæren and the Bergens area.

-The project is a collaboration between CICERO - Center for Climate Research, NIBR - Norwegian Institute of Urban and Regional Research and TØI - Transportøkonomisk Institutt.
+The project was a collaboration between CICERO - Center for Climate Research, NIBR - Norwegian Institute of Urban and Regional Research and TØI - Transportøkonomisk Institutt.